Serves 2 as a light meal.

 - some chive blossoms for garnish (optional)

-In a large bowl, combine together beet greens and arugula.
-Add fresh raspberries and vinaigrette and mix gently with your hands.
-Sprinkle with walnuts and chive blossoms and serve.
+Combine beet greens and arugula in a large mixing bowl.
+Mix in the fresh raspberries and vinaigrette gently with your hands.
+Serve topped with walnuts and chive blossoms.

 For the raspberry vinaigrette.